neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 to retrieve them.

 Arguments provided by POST or PUT requests are usually encoded in one or the other way.
-FLOW3 detects the encoding through the ``Content-Type`` header and decodes the arguments and their values automatically.
+TYPO3 Flow detects the encoding through the ``Content-Type`` header and decodes the arguments and their values automatically.

 getContent()